Insurance · September 12, 2024

 What is cyber insurance?

-Cyber insurance is beneficial to counteract many of the digital risks businesses currently face.
-These policies typically provide coverage for losses related to security incidents, such as malware, ransomware and phishing attacks.
-This includes the cost of hiring security experts to help you recover data and repair systems compromised by the attack, as well as some or most of the costs associated with regulatory fines or lawsuits from customers or third parties impacted by the breach.
-Some policies also include identity theft recovery services for customers who need them as a result of the incident.
+Cyber insurance typically provides coverage for losses related to security incidents, such as malware, ransomware and phishing attacks.
+This may include the cost of hiring security experts to help you recover data and repair systems compromised by an attack.

-Additionally, your business may be able to recoup the revenue lost due to the breach in the form of a payout from your cyber insurance provider.
+Additionally, your business may recoup the revenue lost due to a breach in the form of a payout from your cyber insurance provider.
 However, most insurers only provide benefits for business disruptions directly related to a security breach, such as a ransomware attack that prevents your business from accessing critical systems and performing your normal operations.

-Every policy will be different, depending on your business needs and how much coverage you can afford.
-That's why it's important to assess your business risks, understand what cyber insurance offers and determine what type of policy is right for you.
+Every policy is different, depending on your business needs and how much coverage you can afford.
+It's important to plan for cyber risks and understand what cyber insurance offers to determine what policy is right for you.

 Should you get cyber insurance?

-Realistically, any business that collects external data should consider cyber insurance.
-However, the risk isn't the same for all.
+Any business that collects external data should consider cyber insurance and provide cybersecurity training for employees.
+However, the risks are different for every business.

 If you're in a data-intensive industry, such as healthcare, technology or financial services, you should consider a cyber policy no matter the size of your business—especially if large companies outsource some of their operations to you.

-However, if you're in a primarily cash- or check-based business, such as construction, landscaping or home repairs, and you rely on paper-based processes for most operations, don't collect a lot of client data or aren't yet profitable enough to offset this insurance cost, then it might be best to wait and consider cyber insurance in the future, as your business grows and develops.
+However, if you're in a primarily cash- or check-based business, such as construction, and you don't collect a lot of client data or aren't yet profitable enough to offset this insurance cost, you could consider cyber insurance as your business grows in the future.

 Third parties mentioned are not affiliated with First-Citizens Bank & Trust Company.